LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

 | excluded-addresses-path | File Path of List of addresses excluded from airdrop | False    | `""`               |

 ```
+# (Optional) Prepare exclude_addresses.txt
+# Addresses inside the text file will be excluded from ?igration, separated by line-break.
+# Exact addresses to be exlucded from Migration has been stored in this file: lisk-token-claim/data/mainnet/exclude_addresses.txt
+echo <excludeaddress> >> exclude_addresses.txt

 # Create a separate folder to store Merkle Tree for Migration
-$ mkdir -p /path/to/migration
+mkdir -p ./migration

-$ ./bin/run.js generate-merkle-tree \
+./bin/run.js generate-merkle-tree \
---db-path=/path/to \
+--db-path=../../../ \
---output-path=/path/to/migration \
+--output-path=./migration \
 --token-id=0000000000000000 \
 --excluded-addresses-path=../../data/mainnet/exclude_addresses.txt
 ```